dylanized/drupal-docker/COMPOSE.md

 You should now be able to view your site in the browser at http://localhost

-### Step 4 - Relaunch the Containers
+### Step 4 - Restart the Containers

 Exit the Docker Compose session with `CMD-C`.

-You can then relaunch the containers with `docker-compose start`.
+You can then restart the containers with `docker-compose start`, and stop them with `docker-compose stop`.

 Remove the containers with `docker-compose down`.